 You may wonder what daily life like in Geneva was many years ago.
 This you may find out at the city’s oldest private residence, the Maison Tavel (which means Tavel House).
 It was originally built in the late 13th century, but destroyed by fire soon afterwards, and only the cellar remains are fully intact along with some medieval graffiti.
 Still I think it is worth your time to visit the site.

 It is obvious that the rest of the 12-room house has been painstakingly rebuilt, but what’s inside — appliances, wallpaper, furniture, dishes, toys, and more from the 16th-19th centuries – will instantly transport you through time.
 Again, it would be a good idea to read up some historical books before you actually visit places such as this (you will find my reading recommendations too boring by now).

 Finally, make sure to immerse the feeling of everyday life in contemporary Geneva.
-There are many cafés and shops around the beautiful old town, but be careful when you order the famous Swiss Cheese or Chocolate Fondues because they use wine in most of the servings.
+There are many cafés and shops around the beautiful old town, but be careful when you order the famous Swiss Cheese or Chocolate Fondues because sometimes they use wine in the servings.
 But do not miss walking along the boardwalk; you must take pictures with the spray of the Jet d’Eau on Lake Geneva and Mont Blanc as a backdrop (the views are simply amazing mashaAllah).
 Trust me, it’s a beautiful experience — and you will appreciate more after a long and hectic day of work or attending any of the side events at the UN building.

 Azril Mohd Amin